Erokos/terraform_modules/eks/README.md

 ```

 ### Zero-downtime deployment
-When the worker node user data, or the AMI id is changed, the module will automatically create new worker nodes with the change applied.
+When the worker node user data, AMI id, or instance type is changed, the module
+will automatically create new worker nodes with the change applied.
+As a next
-As a next step, Terraform usually just terminates the old nodes all at once which causes a short downtime.
-By itself Terraform doesn't
+step, Terraform usually just terminates the old nodes all at once which causes a
-support a rolling update of an auto scaling group of nodes so we used a custom bash script that is executed by a null resource.
+short downtime.
+By itself Terraform doesn't support a rolling update of an auto
+scaling group of nodes so we used a custom bash script that is executed by a
-This null resource is triggered whenever a launch configuration is changed, i.e. whenever any of its parameters like user data, ami id etc are changed.
+null resource.
+This null resource is triggered whenever a launch configuration
+is changed, i.e. whenever any of its parameters like `user data, ami id or
+instance type` are changed.
+The `prepare_nodes.sh` script will get triggered
+which will automate node draining.
+It will know exactly which nodes to drain.

 ### Inputs
-For a full list of configurable variables and their defaults, check the locals.tf file.
+For a full list of configurable variables and their defaults, check the
+locals.tf file.

 | Name | Description | Type | Default | Required |
 |------|-------------|:----:|:-----:|:-----:|